guohaichen/guohaichen/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java.
 - 🤔 I’m looking for help with going for a better job.
-- ⚡ Fun fact: ...learn hard
+- ⚡ Fun fact: ...learn hard.